 “little ol’ me?”

 Other than the extreme contrasts between light and dark, it has a formal arrangement of light beams, hands, and windows, typically narrating studio lighting.
-When there was a discussion on the color analysis of Caravaggio's painting, the critiques referred to even the hues used with their tonality, the effects they create, the deep shadows between them, and their relation to one another.
-Here the color tends darker, with the light beam symbolizing the arrival of Jesus and glory.
-There is the texture of different surfaces, cloth, flesh, hair, and even metal pieces with a play of light for flat and curved surfaces with distinct intensities of colors.
-There are effects showcased in billowing fabrics and feathers by Christ's hand and other surface appearances.
+When there was a discussion on the colour analysis of Caravaggio’s painting, the critiques referred to even the hues used with their tonality, the effects they create, the deep shadows between them, and their relation to one another.
+Here the colour tends darker, with the light beam symbolizing the arrival of Jesus and glory.
+There is the texture of different surfaces, cloth, flesh, hair, and even metal pieces with a play of light for flat and curved surfaces with distinct intensities of colours.
+There are effects showcased in billowing fabrics and feathers by Christ’s hand and other surface appearances.

 There is unostentatious use of red and black hues commonly.
 Alongside, the smooth flesh of humans with muscles is also clearly visible.
-The golden color hair, old vintage furniture, and even the costumes clearly display the naturalistic styles of Carravagio.
+The golden colour hair, old vintage furniture, and even the costumes clearly display the naturalistic styles of Carravagio.

 The Calling of St Matthew tells us about one of the stories of the bible and also fetches us a message of victory over greed.
-The only artists capable of making works like this are Carravagio, Michelangelo, and other Renaissance artists.
+The only artists capable of making works like this are Caravaggio, Michelangelo, and other Renaissance artists.
 And indeed, I am mesmerized by them.
 Tell me, what aspects do you love about it?
 Meanwhile, I am already on another book for another piece of fantastic article.

 Frequently Asked Questions.